-The femmar had engineered a breed of predatory polar bears called fusaxica after operating the KB Trench tripled the continent’s penguin population.
-Fusaxica overbreeding led to the creation of a canid called the uymtik.
-The pack-minded canids often hunted femmar for sport, but for every alpha killed trying to take down a powerful fusaxica den-queen, another met her end by way of a surface scout’s palm blaster.
+The femmar engineered a breed of predatory polar bears called fusaxica after their KB Trench had tripled the continent’s penguin population.
+Fusaxica overbreeding prompted the creation of a canid called the uymtik.
+The pack-minded canids often hunted femmar for sport.
+For every alpha killed trying to take down a powerful fusaxica den-queen, another met her end by way of a surface scout’s palm blaster.

 Sofita closed her eyes, standing firm against the wind.